KodoPengin/PenginUI-Steam-Skin/readme/penginUI/readme_EN.txt

 License: https://creativecommons.org/licenses/by-nc-nd/4.0/deed.en

 #### Short Description ####
 Unique Steam style.
-Focus was placed on eliminating unnecessary functions and advertising on the current Steam layout to deliver a minimalistic and clean UI.
+Focus was placed on eliminating unnecessary functions and advertising on the current Steam layout to deliver a minimalistic and clean Steam skin.
+It's a WIP project, so it isn't perfect and smaller changes can be done in a short or longer time.

-#### Latest Changes ####
-- Button rework and smaller changes
-- Library overhaul since Valve's latest changes
-- Little beauty adjustments

 #### Installation ####